Stuycs-K/project03-final-1/DEVLOG.md

 -Still have to decide how to handle offset adding -Fixed seg fault error for printing out directory code but not getting any results
 - 30-ish minutes spent

+### 1/14/2024 - Finished offset
+  - FInished offset to use -i to iterate backwards instead of math -Just need to finish buffers now

+ 1 hour total spent